Lab Personnel. |

 Featured Alumni. |

-Kevin J. Bethel, M.S., is the Chief of School Safety for the School District of Philadelphia.
-He is also a retired Deputy Police Commissioner of the Philadelphia Police Department, the fourth-largest police department in the nation, with more than 6,600 sworn personnel.
-Prior to his retirement in January 2016, he commanded Patrol Operations for the city.
-This appointment included oversight of the 21 Patrol Districts, Neighborhood Services Unit, Philadelphia School District Police, and Community Relations Unit.
-Previous assignments throughout his 29 years of service with the Philadelphia Police Department include positions within the Special Investigative Bureau, Narcotics Strike Force, Narcotics Field Unit, Narcotics Intelligence Investigative Unit, and the Internal Affairs Division, as well as Commanding Officer of the 17th Police District.
+Kevin J. Bethel, M.S., is Commissioner of the Philadelphia Police Department, the fourth-largest police department in the nation, with more than 6,600 sworn personnel.
+Previous assignments throughout his 29 years of service with the department included Deputy Commissioner and positions within the Special Investigative Bureau, Narcotics Strike Force, Narcotics Field Unit, Narcotics Intelligence Investigative Unit, and the Internal Affairs Division, as well as Commanding Officer of the 17th Police District.
+Most recently, he served as Chief of School Safety in the School District of Philadelphia.

-Chief Bethel has done extensive work in the juvenile justice field, including developing the Philadelphia Police School Diversion Program.
-The program diverts youth who commit low level offenses and have no history of delinquency away from justice involvement and toward voluntary community-based services..
+Previously, Commissioner Bethel was a Stoneleigh Foundation Fellow and member of Drexel University's Juvenile Justice Research and Reform Lab, where he built on his extensive work in the juvenile justice field, including his development of the Philadelphia Police School Diversion Program.
+The program diverts youth who commit low level offenses and have no history of delinquency away from justice involvement and toward voluntary community-based services.
+He also founded the Law Enforcement Juvenile Justice Institute, which encourages a rehabilitative approach to youth offending.

-Chief Bethel has done extensive work in the juvenile justice field, including developing the Philadelphia Police School Diversion Program.
-The program diverts youth who commit low level offenses and have no history of delinquency away from justice involvement and toward voluntary community-based services..
+Previously, Commissioner Bethel was a Stoneleigh Foundation Fellow and member of Drexel University's Juvenile Justice Research and Reform Lab, where he built on his extensive work in the juvenile justice field, including his development of the Philadelphia Police School Diversion Program.
+The program diverts youth who commit low level offenses and have no history of delinquency away from justice involvement and toward voluntary community-based services.
+He also founded the Law Enforcement Juvenile Justice Institute, which encourages a rehabilitative approach to youth offending.

 Previously, Mr. Listenbee was a Stoneleigh Visiting Fellow and Director of Juvenile Justice System Enhancement Initiatives at Drexel University’s Juvenile Justice Research and Reform Lab.
 In this role, he worked with the city and state’s juvenile justice, criminal justice, and child welfare agencies and organizations to advance shared policy priorities.